 The third verse of this song reminds me that although the gospel is free to me because of Jesus work on the cross, it didn’t come cheap.
 Every time I take my repeated sin lightly, I am also taking lightly what He did for me there.
 It is a serious thing.
 Again, sitting in my guilt won’t help, hiding out from Him won’t help either.
 But going to my heavenly Father openly, confessing for the 100th time what He already knows,..and believing Him when He says He forgives me.
 Then taking seriously that sin that keeps tripping me up.
 I’m sinning because on some level, that is what I want to do.
 Ugh!

-Wonderful words here to think on.
+Wonderful words here to think about.

 Stricken, Smitten, and Afflicted